-This will let you roll back the driver settings to its existing update and you can fix the Windows 10 repair black screen issue.
-By the way, you can also learn how to fix black screen after update.
+This will let you roll back the driver settings to their existing update, and you can fix the Windows 10 repair black screen issue.
+By the way, you can also learn how to fix the black screen after an update.

-Sometimes, while fixing the Windows 10 preparing automatic repair black screen error, you can end up losing your important data.
-To get back your lost or deleted files, you can just take the assistance of Recoverit Data Recovery.
-Recommended by experts, it can help you get back all kinds of data that is lost under various scenarios.
-Users can even preview their data on its interface and select a location to save the extracted files.
+Fortunately, you can take the assistance of Recoverit Data Recovery.
+Recommended by experts, it can help you get back all kinds of data that are lost under various scenarios, even from an unbootable computer.
+Users can preview their data on its interface and select a location to save the extracted files.
 Since you don't need any prior technical experience to use Recoverit, all you got to do is follow these steps:

 There you go!
-After reading this guide, you would certainly be able to fix the Windows 10 preparing automatic repair black screen.
-I have listed various methods to fix the automatic repair black screen on Windows 10 problem here.
-Besides that, if you have lost your files in the process, then you can try Recoverit Data Recovery.
+After reading this guide, you would certainly be able to fix the Windows 10/11, preparing automatic repair black screen.
+I have listed various methods to fix the automatic repair black screen on Windows 10/11 problem here.
+Besides that, if you have lost your files in the process, you can try Recoverit Data Recovery.
 It is a highly professional and user-friendly data recovery application that can help you get back all sorts of files on your Windows system.